AustinKelsay/jscraft-4-kids/README.md

 ### Key Features
 - **Mouse Look**: Click to capture mouse for smooth camera control
-- **Building System**: Place and remove objects in the world
+- **Building System**: Place and remove objects in the world with rotation controls
+- **Ghost Preview**: See white outlines with directional indicators before placing objects
+  - Detailed previews show object orientation (doors on houses, chair backs, animal faces)
+  - Q/E keys rotate the ghost preview in 45° increments
+  - Optimized to only recreate when object type or rotation changes
+- **Smart Building Distance**: Objects place closer when looking down, farther when looking up
+  - Automatically adjusts for interior spaces
+  - Ensures objects stay within room boundaries
 - **Day/Night Cycle**: 2-minute days and 1-minute nights with moving sun/moon
 - **Dynamic Lighting**: Objects and sky change based on celestial positions
-- **Object Targeting**: Yellow highlight shows which object you can interact with
+- **Object Targeting**: Yellow highlight shows which object you can interact with, green for doors
+  - All house doors are interactive, including on pre-generated houses
+  - Improved door detection for reliable highlighting
-- **Realistic Objects**: Trees with multiple foliage layers, procedurally deformed rocks, detailed houses with windows and doors
+- **Realistic Objects**: Trees with random size variations, procedurally deformed rocks, detailed houses with interactive doors
 - **Living Animals**: Cows, pigs, and horses that wander around with simple animations
+- **Interior Worlds**: Fully furnished house interiors with separate building system
+  - Full ghost preview support for furniture and pets
+  - Context-aware building controls
+- **Interior Pets**: Cats and dogs that roam inside houses

 ## 🎯 Fun Challenges to Try